Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/076_Minimum_Window_Substring.md

 We can reduce these kind of recalculations by using a sliding window.

 We use a sliding window and begin expand the end index of that window, in our solution the window end index is ```i``` (you can rename it to ```window_end``` if you want).
 Once we find a valid window, we begin increase ```window_start```  and check the smaller window is valid or not.
 If it is valid, compare with our result so far; if it is not valid, which means all the valid window on ```i``` has been considered, and it is time to increase ```i```.

+We use char_counter to count the number of each char in t.
+Whenever we add a char into current window, we decrease its count; whenever we pop a char out of current window, we increase its count.
+Here two things you need to notice:

+* For character which is not in string ```t```, when it is in the window, its count is negative; and when current window does have this character, its count will be 0.
+Therefore, its count will never be positive.
+* It is possible that one character is contained in ```t```, but in current window we have more than we need.
+But we don't need to worry much about this case, because in that case, its count will be nagative.

 Since every char in s goes into and out of the sliding window only once, the time complexity is O(size of s).